 - Easier travel charging: Can be conveniently charged via its USB port.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in April 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (14 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the 7D Mark II comes out slightly ahead of the A7S (15 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.